So, you’re looking to buy a new drone?

 Both drones do however use GPS positioning, which allows the drone to hover in place without swaying from side to side.
 This is pretty effective on the Parrot, however is incomparable to the hovering accuracy of the Spark thanks to its additional VPS positioning.

+As always, there are a lot of handy accessories for both drones.
 I've listed some handy accessories for these drones below.
 Of course, you don't NEED to get accessories, but they make carrying and flying your drone easier.

 Possible Alternative – DJI Mavic Air